wp-slimstat/wp-slimstat/readme.txt

 5. **Responsive layout** - Keep an eye on your reports on the go

 == Changelog ==
+= 4.7.9 =
+* [Note] Jason is back!
+Apologies for the radio silence in the last few months, due to personal reasons.
+Please know that this plugin is still very much alive and kicking.
+I'm working on cleaning up my development environment, updating the Git repository and streamlining coding workflows.
+I'm catching up on past and new feature requests and pending bugfixes.
+As always, thank you for your continued support.
+* [Update] Our optimized fork of the Browscap Library is now available as a public Github repository.
+Slimstat will now check for updates on Github directly, which streamlines our deployment workflow.
+Feel free to contact us if you experience any issues with the new data file.

 = 4.7.8.3 =
 * [Fix] The opt-out message was being displayed even if the corresponding setting was turned off.
 Apologies for the inconvenience.